Philip J. Bone: Life

+The Guitar and Mandolin

 While his day-to-day work was as a teacher and music dealer, he is remembered today as the author of the book The Guitar and Mandolin: Biographies of Celebrated Players and Composers for These Instruments, published by Schott and Augener (London, 1914).
 He was also a Medallist, Fellow of the Royal Society of Arts, London.
 Other honours given him include being a medallist at the International Music Contests in Bologne, medallist in the International Music Contest in France (1st Prize Honours), and medalist of the I.U.M. in London.
 He conducted of the Luton Mandolin Orchestra.

-His book The Guitar and Mandolin is a comprehensive look at the composers and players of these two instruments up to 1914.
+His book The Guitar and Mandolin, first issued at a time when interest in the two instruments was minimal, is a comprehensive look at the composers and players of these two instruments up to 1914.
 He advertised his book on his company letterhead in 1915, saying it was "the only compendium of invaluable information concerning these instruments", and "lives of 300 of the most celebrated players and composers.
 Facts hitherto unpublished."
 In writing the book, Bone did not include people living at the time, as he felt that it was the job of future historians to decide who would be notable.
 The book contains biographies for composers and musicians throughout western Europe.
-Many of those in his book who were prominent have been forgotten today, and the book has information not readily available elsewhere.
-Later in 1953, Bone wrote to Vahdah Olcott-Bickford, who had assisted him with his book.
-He told her he had continued the research since his book was printed and was trying to get another edition published with his new information.
+Many of those who were prominent have been forgotten today, and the book has information not readily available elsewhere.

+In 1953, Bone wrote to Vahdah Olcott-Bickford, who had assisted him with his book.
+He told her he had continued the research since the first printing and was trying to get another edition published with his new information.
 He was having difficulty finding a publisher willing to take a risk on a new edition.
+A second edition appeared in 1954, published by Schott & Co.
+Ltd, who also reissued that edition unaltered in 1974.
+In the revised version Bone also included entries on composers and players still living at the time, including Julian Bream, Elton Hayes and Andres Segovia.

+Bone continued his researches until his death at Luton in 1964, aged 91.